xiix0/scam/README.md

-The last thing one knows in constructing a work is what to put first.
+The difference between a Miracle and a Fact is exactly the difference between a mermaid and a seal.
-		-- Blaise Pascal
+		-- Mark Twain